 The national Learning Disabilities Mortality Review (LeDeR) Programme was commissioned by the Healthcare Quality Improvement Partnership (HQIP) on behalf of NHS England following recommendations made in the Confidential Inquiry into premature deaths of people with learning disabilities (CIPOLD).
 The programme is based at the University of Bristol.
-Commencing in 2017, it was gradually rolled out across the country, with Hertfordshire joining in April 2017.
+Commencing in 2017, it is gradually being rolled out across the country, with Hertfordshire joining in April 2017.

-A local Steering Group is now in place, whose membership includes ENHT representatives.
+A local Steering Group is now in place, whose membership includes the ENHT Deputy Director of Nursing.
 This Group is responsible for the implementation of the LeDeR Programme in the area and for ensuring that any learning, recommendations and actions are reviewed and taken forward using locally agreed governance structures.

-As a consequence of the new programme, when a patient with learning disabilities dies in one of our hospitals their death is notified to the National LeDeR mortality review programme at Bristol University.
+As a consequence of the new programme, when a patient with learning disabilities dies in one of our hospitals their death will be notified to the National LD mortality review programme at Bristol University (LeDeR).
 This results in the conduct of an initial review by a local reviewer.
 Where concerns are raised regarding the quality of care received or where the patient fits the criteria for an annually nominated themed priority review, a further in-depth multi-agency review follows.

-The central LeDeR programme team provides each Steering Group with an annual report summarising the data that has been collated and analysed from the review processes pertaining to their area.
-Reports are provided to the Trust's Mortality Surveillance Committee for consideration and to enable any relevant learning to be incorporated into the quality improvement work.
+The central LeDeR programme team will provide each Steering Group with an annual report summarising the data that has been collated and analysed from the review processes pertaining to their area.
+The ENHT Deputy Director of Nursing will be responsible for providing this report (together with any interim direct feedback gained) to the Mortality Surveillance Group of the Clinical Governance Strategy Committee for consideration and to enable any relevant learning to be incorporated into the Trust's quality improvement work.